DenysGonzaga/data-engineer-agent/README.md

 AWS_ACCESS_KEY_ID="<Access Key>"
 AWS_SECRET_ACCESS_KEY="<Secret Key>"
 AWS_SESSION_TOKEN="<Token>"
+AWS_PROFILE="<profile name>"
 ```

--> Explain some vars
+BYPASS_TOOL_CONSENT = Used by strands to by pass verification of tool usage.

+AWS_PROFILE is optional, if provided, other all credential variables, such as AWS_ACCESS_KEY_ID, will be ignored.

 ## Amazon Bedrock

 Access to Amazon Bedrock foundation models, with the exception of OpenAI gpt-oss-120b and gpt-oss-20b models, isn't granted by default.

-📘 You can request access, or modify access, to foundation models only by using the Amazon Bedrock console.
+we You can request access, or modify access, to foundation models only by using the Amazon Bedrock console.
 Read [more](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

+## Future implementations

+* Glue Data Quality Creation, Execution and Show Results.
+* Knowledge base with columns information.
+* Change schema table and column comments.
+* Enable and run Glue Iceberg Optimizations.
+* New read data formats.
+(XLSX, Parquet etc)